otakakot/railgen/README.md

 ## Custom Comment Files

-RailGen allows you to use custom comment files to insert your own TODO comments into generated test files.
+railgen allows you to use custom comment files to insert your own TODO comments into generated test files.

 ### Creating Comment Files